OpenUpSA/crime-stats-demystifed/README.md

 - We are comparing geographic areas, calculate ratios, inclusions and slice things up, and for all of it to make sense we need to make sure that:
-   1. all data is in the same coordinate system, and
+  1. all the data is in the same coordinate system, and
-   2. whatever system we work in, the ratio of different areas is maintained, as if we would perform the calculations on the surface of the Earth.
+  2. whatever system we work in, the ratio of different areas is maintained, as if we were performing the calculations on the surface of the Earth.

    Geographic data was released in a common geo-format, the so-called shapefile, developed by ESRI and describing spatial vector features.
 Every shapefile has spatial definition